 The popular Dollar Shave Club commercials are striking a cord by likening the in-store retail experience to a unpleasant encounter with the TSA:

-Subscribe & Save service which provides additional price discounts and free shipping when consumers subscribe to a regular delivery schedule for staples.
+Amazon has its Subscribe & Save service which provides additional price discounts and free shipping when consumers subscribe to a regular delivery schedule for staples.
 With Amazon moving to a same-day delivery model, and testing out drones for delivery, the traditional retail model is being disrupted from all directions.
 If Uber's forays into the local delivery business are any indiction, there will be new on-demand delivery services sprouting up.
 The quantity and quality of well-capitalized companies seeking to bring goods to consumers is increasing.

 If the industry predictions are right, and the Internet of Things will begin to monitor how much milk you have in your refrigerator, and will know your stocking preferences, and will order milk for you as you need it, will the supermarket and the check-out counter be a relic of the past?